Vlad-Pischaeff/tChat1/README.md

-# Test redux-toolkit, rtk-query, react-hook-form, jwt
+# Test redux-toolkit, rtk-query, react-hook-form, with automatic renewal jwt

 ## To run